 u/frugal_homeowner99· r/Frugal

-"Got these for $8 per plug in a 4-pack.
-They do everything the $25 plugs do and they're in the Apple Home app without any issues.
+"Got these at a great per-plug price in a 4-pack.
+They do everything the pricier plugs do and they're in the Apple Home app without any issues.
 No complaints after 8 months."

 ▲ 603 upvotes